 - Reduce the number of fonts that you use

-Optimization techniques that reduce page size
+Code/technical optimization techniques that reduce page size

-Once you’ve done your due diligence to manually trim the fat of your pages, then it’s time to apply broader optimization techniques to fine-tune the page size.
+Once you’ve done your due diligence to manually trim the content fat of your pages, then it’s time to apply broader optimization techniques to fine-tune the page size.

 Optimize and compress all your images.
 There are numerous image optimization plugins and services available, such as Imagify, Smush and others.